ErikaHeffernen/Heffernen-Portfolio/finalproject3.md

 - The last major part of the story that I altered was the final learn more section.
 This section includes an information site, colonoscopy preparation for those interested in participating, and further information and what you need to know going forward with CRC.
 One of my critics also mentioned how they did not know how to sign up for a colonoscopy and would like resources for that, so I included it.
 These new boxes are more sleep compared to the previous 2.

 ## Audience
 My audience for this final data story is young adults, specifically in the age range of 18-50.
 This is the demographic that may not know they are increasing risk of colorectal cancer.
 Through this story, I hope that they learn about the new trends with younger adults, what types of lifestyles may put them at more risk, and what to do if they are concerned with their health on this topic.
 From my interviews, it was great to understand how my target audience perceives this information.
-If they did not understand a graph or asked questions, I tried to incorporate their feedback into my story.
+I tried to incorporate their feedback into my story if they did not understand a graph or asked questions.
+It was interesting learning from my target age group.
+Going forward, I think I would have liked to grab people in the middle age group, like 30-40.

 ## Summary of Visualizations
 ![Wireframes](https://github.com/ErikaHeffernen/Heffernen-Portfolio/assets/70291703/b4764d1d-029f-4565-bbbb-097d7baf87ca)